voidlabs/mosaico/BADSENDER.md

 then replace `YOURBUCKETNAME` by your real bucket name

-## project commands

-those are all commands needed if you want to make some change on the code
+## Updating the code

+If you want to run badsender on your computer, **NodeJS** should be installed on your computer ([https://nodejs.org/](https://nodejs.org/) for more details)

+those are the main developper commands:

 ### Build the project for *production*